plotly/plotly.github.io/_posts/2015-05-20-how-to-color-points-of-a-scatter-plot-by-third-column.md

 ###Step 2: Graph the data

-Once the data has opened in your workspace, specify your X and Y AXES, then select "Group By" in the left panel display and specify the right-most column, the name, as "G." Lastly, head up to the "MAKE A PLOT" button and select "Scatter plots."
-Then make a "Scatter plot."
+Once the data has opened in your workspace, specify your X and Y AXES, then select **Group By** in the left panel display and specify the right-most column, the name, as **G**.
+Lastly, head up to the "MAKE A PLOT" button and select **Scatter plots**.
+Then make a **Scatter plot**.
 See the image below for a visualization.

 <center><a href="http://imgur.com/QBU8Y5D"><img src="http://i.imgur.com/QBU8Y5D.png" title="Graph the data" /></a></center>